Joe Nick Patoski, the ‘King of Texas Swimming Holes,’ presents his ever-evolving guide to Texas’ major rivers

 Joe Nick Patoski’s knowledge of Texas runs deep.
 As a writer-at-large for Texas Highways, Patoski has covered subjects ranging from Big Bend road trips to Selena to the Cajun culture of the Golden Triangle.
 Perhaps some of our favorite Patoski stories are those chronicling the treasured natural waters that provide cool relief during the hot summer.

-For the past three years, Patoski has served as our ‘unofficial river and swimming hole editor,’ with stories each July issue exploring Texas rivers.
-Here, we share his engaging coverage of three incomparable rivers, along with his work for some friends of ours who also regard Patoski as the ‘King of Texas Swimming Holes.’
+For years, Patoski has served as our “unofficial river and swimming hole editor,” with annual stories exploring Texas rivers.
+Here, we share his engaging coverage of our state’s incomparable rivers, along with his work for some friends of ours who also regard Patoski as the “King of Texas Swimming Holes.”

 From our partner, Wildsam